JSPrismarine/JSPrismarine/README.md

   - Can I contribute?
     - Sure.

-  - Is it for minecraft Bedrock or Java?
+  - Is it for Minecraft Bedrock Edition or Java Edition?
-  	 - It's only for Bedrock.
+  	 - It's only for Bedrock Edition.

   - With which devices devices can I join?
-  	 - PC/Windows, Android, iOS and with some tricks you can join with Xbox (one), Switch and PS4.
+  	 - PC/Windows, Android, iOS and with some tricks you can join with Xbox One, Switch and PS4.

   - Which OS can run JSPrismarine?
-    - Linux, Windows, MacOS or any other OS that can run Node.js but there's no guarantee that it will run on these other OS (like FreeBSD, Solaris and Android).
+    - Linux, Windows, MacOS.

   - Does it support plugins?
-  	 - Yes, but the plugin API isn't stable yet.
+  	 - Yes but JSPrismarine is in fast development-mode.
+That means that currently SEMVER isn't strictly followed.
+We do however try to provide a deprecation warning one week ahead.

   - If my question isn't here what should I do?
    	- You can join the [Discord server](https://discord.gg/fGkHZhu) or open an [issue](https://github.com/HerryYT/JSPrismarine/issues/new).